Choosing an Antenna

 Mounting the Antenna Outdoors.

 Any of these SMA connector antennas can be mounted on a suitable “mobile” mount.
 Typically, a mount designed to attach to a vehicle (or boat), have USB (PL-259) or NMO connector.
 These are much larger, tougher and designed to withstand moderate abuse.
 Yes, I have used these for over fifty years with great success.
-And yes, I remove my antenna before I send the car through a carwash.
+And yes, I remove my antenna before I drive through a carwash.
+Oh.
+I managed to destroy my NMO mount when I cross-threaded it while reattaching it after the car’s bath.
+That was an expensive mistake.

 But we’re mostly focusing on SMA-mounts in this article.
 Sure, you can get external SMA mounts.
 I have several–one is a “window-clip” style as shown in Figure 6–designed to clip to the car window.
 In my case, I clipped it to the air-conditioner outside the office window and run the cable back inside to connect to my HT.
 This model will work with my Anytone 878 radio as it has a female SMA connector.
 I later gave up on the window-clip approach and got a common PL259 mag-mount (magnetic mount) and converted back to SMA indoors using an adaptor.